CodeMelted/codemelted_developer/use_cases/hardware.md

 TITLE: CodeMelted - DEV | Use Case: Hardware
 PUBLISH_DATE: 2024-08-05
 AUTHOR: Mark Shaffer
-KEYWORDS: CodeMelted - DEV, Hardware, Use Case
+KEYWORDS: CodeMelted - DEV, Hardware, Use Case, raspberry-pi, modules, cross-platform, gps, html-css-javascript, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module, c-library, cpp-lib
 DESCRIPTION: Systems have the ability to interface with external hardware that connect via different protocols.
 This use case will expose these different protocols for exchanging information with these connected devices.
 -->
 <center>